rickballard/CoCivium/legacy/Civium/insights/Insight_AI_Veto_c4_20250801.md

 ---

-_This insight will co-evolve with the CoCivium system’s consent models, recursion ethics, and signal economies._
+_This insight will co-evolve with the CoCivium™ system’s consent models, recursion ethics, and signal economies._